kenneth-bolivar-castro/ng2_entity/README.txt

 CONFIGURATION
 -------------

- * Navigate to Manage Display of an entity you want to enable new view mode.
+ * Navigate to Manage Display of an entity you want to enable new view mode

- * Enable custom display mode by "Custom Display Settings" and save new settings.
+ * Enable custom display mode by "Custom Display Settings" and save new settings

- * Go to "Angular 2 Component" view mode and define component setting to proper Angular 2 component.
+ * Go "Angular 2 Component" view mode and define component setting to proper Angular 2 component

- * Then you can expose your entity as Angular 2 Component.
+ * Then you can expose your entity as Angular 2 Component

 MAINTAINERS